3bdillahiomar/3bdillahiomar/README.md

 - Developing tools and applications for geospatial data analysis and visualization.
 - Exploring the use of AI in predicting and mitigating environmental risks.
-- Engaging in research projects at the University of Twente, focusing on innovative solutions for sustainable development.
+- Engaging in research and development projects focusing on innovative solutions for sustainable development.

 ### 🛠 Skills

-- **Languages:** Python, SQL, R, JavaScript, HTMLL, CSS
+- **Languages:** Python, SQL, R, JavaScript, HTML, CSS
 - **Tools & Technologies:** QGIS, ArcGIS, TensorFlow, PyTorch, Docker, GDAL, GEE
 - **Fields of Interest:** Remote Sensing, Spatial Analysis, Natural Hazards